VulcanJS/vulcan-docs/source/queries.md

 export default withMulti(listOptions)(movies);
 ```

+##### Accepted Props

-The resulting wrapped component also takes in the following options:
+The resulting wrapped component also accepts a *dynamic* `input` object as a prop.

-* `terms`: an object containing a list of querying, sorting, and filtering terms.

-Note that `terms` needs to be passed not as an option, but as a prop from the _parent_ component.
+This can be useful when you want your data to change based on some user action such as selecting filtering options in a dropdown, changing sorting order, etc.

+The dynamic `input` will always take priority over any “static” `input` defined in the HoC's initial `options`.

+##### Passed-on Props

-The HoC then passes on the following props:
+The HoC then passes on the following props to the wrapped component:

 * `loading`: `true` while the data is loading.
 * `results`: the loaded array of documents.